fat-forensics/Surrogates-Tutorial/paper/paper.md

 The same strategy has been employed for the slides -- by embedding interactive examples based on widgets -- to which end they have been built with RISE^[https://rise.readthedocs.io/].
-In hindsight, the teaching has become much more effective when the ubiquitous PDF slides and Jupyter Notebook programming exercises were replaced with and/or enriched by formats supporting seamless interaction with the taught material (in our case achieved through widgets).
+From our experience, the teaching became much more effective when the ubiquitous PDF slides and Jupyter Notebook programming exercises were replaced with and/or enriched by formats supporting seamless interaction with the taught material (in our case achieved through widgets).